3box/eslint-config-3box/README.md

 ## Installation

 `eslint-config-3box` only includes configurations and plugins.
-ESlint and Prettier must be installed in the project using the config.
+ESLint and Prettier must be installed in the project using the config.

 ```sh
 npm install --dev eslint prettier